Sedgwick County employees switch careers to help pandemic response

-“It says a lot about our staff that they’re able to transition in that way and making that shift is harder for some or easier for some than others,” said Adrienne Byrne, Sedgwick County health director.
+“It says a lot about our staff that they’re able to transition in that way and making that shift is harder for some or easier for some than others,” said Adrienne Byrne, Sedgwick County Health Department director.

 Some people have been able to stick to similar jobs, but others have changed course completely.